AnnaPhommasone/aus-housing-watchdog/README.md

 # Aus Housing Watchdog

-A multi-agent system that analyses the given housing market data, detects trends, anomalies, and risks, and generates insightful reports or visualisations for public use (media, policymakers, public).

-## 🏗️ Architecture
+A multi-agent system that provides a recommendation for the best NSW suburbs to purchase a home in given the users preferences.

-## 🚀 Quickstart
+## Setup

-### Local Development

 1. Clone the repository
 2. Set up a virtual environment: